dfinity/dfxvm/CONTRIBUTING.md

 in `docs/cli-reference`.
 Finally, any feature or notable bugfix should be mentioned in [CHANGELOG.md](CHANGELOG.md), under the `## Unreleased` header.

-## Guidelines

-### anyhow

-The only permitted use of anyhow::Result is in the return type of `fn main`.
-Everywhere else must use `core::result::Result`.

 [code-of-conduct]: https://github.com/dfinity/ic-docutrack/blob/main/.github/CODE_OF_CONDUCT.md
 [cla]: https://github.com/dfinity/cla/blob/master/CLA.md